Nathan Chan

-Nathan Chan (born 1993) is an American cellist from Hillsborough, CA. He has performed with the San Francisco Symphony, The Royal Philharmonic Orchestra, and the Albany Symphony Orchestra, among others, and was featured in the HBO Show, "The Music in Me: Children's Recitals From Classical to Latin to Jazz to Zydeco" as well as Channel 4's "The World's Greatest Musical Prodigies".
+Nathan Chan (born 1993) is an American cellist from Hillsborough, CA. He has performed with the San Francisco Symphony, The Royal Philharmonic Orchestra, and the Albany Symphony Orchestra, among others.He was featured in the HBO Show, "The Music in Me: Children's Recitals From Classical to Latin to Jazz to Zydeco" as well as Channel 4's "The World's Greatest Musical Prodigies".

 Early life and education

 Chan was born in San Mateo, CA to a musical family.
 His parents, Samuel Chan and Rena Ling, both play instruments, and his mother is a pianist and alumnus of the Juilliard School.
 His sister, J. Clara Chan, is a violist in the Barnard College Manhattan School of Music Exchange Program.
 Chan began his musical career as a conductor at the age of three.
 Herbert von Karajan, Leonard Bernstein and Seiji Ozawa were some of his biggest inspirers and heroes.
 His talent attracted the attention of San Francisco Opera assistant conductor Sara Jobin, who helped Chan make his debut as a conductor at age three, leading the San Jose Chamber Orchestra in a set of Mozart variations.

 Chan went to Crocker Middle School in Hillsborough, CA, where he joined the band and learned to play the alto saxophone.
 He later attended Lick-Wilmerding High School in San Francisco, CA. At this time, he began his studies with San Francisco Conservatory teacher Sieun Lin, and was a member in the San Francisco Symphony Youth Orchestra.
 Chan attended Columbia University as a student of the Columbia-Juilliard Exchange Program, where he studied with Richard Aaron.
 Chan was the winner of the 2013 Juilliard Cello Concerto Competition playing the work Don Quixote by Richard Strauss, and received the 2012 Davidson Fellowship for his work, "The Importance of Passion".
 He graduated from Columbia University in 2014 as a student of the Columbia-Juilliard Exchange with a Bachelor's degree in Economics and from The Juilliard School with a Master of Music degree.